 We invest in the creation of attractive, vibrant and therefore sustainable areas.
 Areas that ring true from a socio-economic perspective.
 Areas that are physically well integrated and that are readily managed from a financial viewpoint.
 Where future generations will live, work and stay happily, healthily and comfortably.
 We build homes, commercial and social facilities with extended lifespans in these places.
 Using sustainable materials, a minimal environmental footprint and high quality public spaces.
 We get residents, neighbours and users involved from the outset, so we can all work towards a great living environment.
 And once we’ve done this, we keep on investing, to keep the area attractive in the longer term for both residents and investors.

 We pursue an active policy on sustainability with our residential investment funds.
 This policy came about through discussions with tenants, investors, property managers, developers and employees.
 Together, we set out the concrete ESG (Environmental, Social and Governance) targets.
-These non-financial criteria form a fixed element of our portfolio management.
+These non-financial criteria form a fixed element of our investment policy and portfolio management.

 We also invest substantially in sustainable technology such as heat and cold storage, a more comfortable form of clean energy.
 The Amvest Residential Core Fund achieved the maximum 5 stars out of 5 in the Global Real Estate Sustainability Benchmark (GRESB) in 2020.